 Can I use my own internal PKI root CA for Point-to-Site connectivity?

 Yes.
 Previously, only self-signed root certificates could be used.
-You can still upload 20 root certificates.
+You can still upload up to 20 root certificates.

-Can I traverse proxies and firewalls using Point-to-Site capability?
+Can I traverse proxies and firewalls by using Point-to-Site?

 Yes.
-We use SSTP (Secure Socket Tunneling Protocol) to tunnel through firewalls.
-This tunnel will appear as an HTTPs connection.
+We use Secure Socket Tunneling Protocol (SSTP) to tunnel through firewalls.
+This tunnel appears as an HTTPS connection.

 If I restart a client computer configured for Point-to-Site, will the VPN automatically reconnect?

-By default, the client computer will not reestablish the VPN connection automatically.
+By default, the client computer won't reestablish the VPN connection automatically.

-Can I have Site-to-Site and Point-to-Site configurations coexist for the same virtual network?
+Can I have Site-to-Site and Point-to-Site configurations for the same virtual network?

 Yes.
-Both these solutions will work if you have a RouteBased VPN type for your gateway.
+Both solutions will work if you have a RouteBased VPN type for your gateway.
 For the classic deployment model, you need a dynamic gateway.
-We do not support Point-to-Site for static routing VPN gateways or gateways using the
+We don't support Point-to-Site for static routing VPN gateways or gateways that use the -VpnType PolicyBased cmdlet.

 Can I configure a Point-to-Site client to connect to multiple virtual networks at the same time?

-Yes, it is possible.
-But the virtual networks cannot have overlapping IP prefixes and the Point-to-Site address spaces must not overlap between the virtual networks.
+Yes.
+However, the virtual networks can't have overlapping IP prefixes and the Point-to-Site address spaces must not overlap between the virtual networks.